iZettle/api-documentation/finance-api/user-guides/fetch-account-transactions.md

        }
    ```

-2. Send another request where `limit` and `offset` are set the same as `limit` in the initial request.
+2. Send another request where you keep `limit` the same as in step 1 and increment `offset` with the value of `limit` .

    ```
    GET /organizations/self/accounts/{accountTypeGroup}/transactions?start={start_time}&end={end_time}&{limit}={limit_value}&offset={offset_value}